luksha14/Linux_System_Programming_Project/README.md

 ---

-📘 Getting Started
+## 📘 Getting Started
-🧩 Prerequisites
+### 🧩 Prerequisites

 This project requires:

 Python 3.9 or higher

-A Linux-based operating system (e.g., Ubuntu, Debian, Fedora, WSL on Windows, or macOS) to properly support system-level operations like os.fork, signal handling, and process priority management.
+A Linux-based operating system (e.g., Ubuntu, Debian, Fedora etc. on Windows, or macOS) to properly support system-level operations like os.fork, signal handling, and process priority management.

-⚙️ Installation and Execution
+### ⚙️ Installation and Execution
 1️⃣ Clone the Repository

 Navigate to your desired directory and clone the project: